Unknotting number is not additive under connected sum: Proofs of Theorem and Corollaries and

 The two summands which make up our example in Theorem \ref{thm:counter} are $K=7_1$ and its mirror image $\overline{K}$. $K$ is the $(2,7)$-torus knot.
-A routine calculation establishes that $K$ has signature $\sigma(K)=6$; a result of Murasugi \cite{mu65} gives $|\sigma(K)|/2\leq u(K)$, and so $K$ has unknotting number at least 3.
+A routine calculation establishes that $K$ has signature $\sigma(K)=6$; from the inequality $|\sigma(K)|/2\leq u(K)$ \cite{mu65} we know that $K$ has unknotting number at least 3.
 Since any 3 crossing changes in its standard 7-crossing diagram results in the unknot, we have $u(K)=3$.
 Alternatively, one can appeal to the important and more far-reaching result of Kronheimer and Mrowka \cite{krmr} that the unknotting number of the $(p,q)$-torus knot $T(p,q)$ is $(p-1)(q-1)/2$.
-It is an elementary result that unknotting number is preserved under mirror image - hold a mirror up to your unknotting sequences - and so $u(\overline{K})=3$, as well.
+It is a straightforward result that unknotting number is preserved under mirror image - hold a mirror up to the unknotting sequences - and so $u(\overline{K})=3$, as well.
 Consequently, $u(K)+u(\overline{K})=3+3=6$.

-We will demonstrate, however, that $L$ has unknotting number at most $5$.
-We do this by giving a diagram of $L$ for which changing two crossings gives (a diagram for) the knot $K_1=K14a18636$, in the notation from Snappy.
+We will demonstrate, however, that $L=K\#\overline{K}$ has unknotting number at most $5$.
+We do this by giving a diagram of $L$ for which changing two crossings gives (a diagram for) the knot $K_1=K14a18636$, in the notation from SnapPy.
 We then show that the knot $K_2=K15n81556$ has unknotting number (at most) 2, and has a diagram for which one crossing change yields a diagram for $K_1$.
 Consequently, $L=K\#\overline{K}$ has a diagram for which 2 crossing changes can take us to a diagram of $K_1$; an isotopy then takes us to another diagram for $K_1$ that admits a crossing change to a diagram of $K_2$, which has unknotting number at most $2$.
 So it takes at most $2+1+2=5$ crossing changes, with isotopies, to transform our diagram of $K\#\overline{K}$ to the unknot.
 This unknotting sequence therefore has length $5$ (that is, $6$ knots and $5$ crossing changes); consequently, $u(K\#\overline{K})\leq 5$.

-The initial diagram for $L$ in our unknotting sequence was found as the closure of a braid, using the program Snappy \cite{snappy}.
+The initial diagram for $L$ in our unknotting sequence was found as the closure of a braid, using the program SnapPy \cite{snappy}.
 For our example, the particular braid ultimately produced, which yields the diagram for the first half of our unknotting sequence, is given by the braid word: